Our Frequently Asked Questions...

 2. Some experience of riding motorcycles with gears and clutch...
 The best option for you will be either pay as you go (option 1 £30 per hour) or the daily rate (option 3 £140 per day).
 One of these options will offer you the most economical route to full licence as you shouldn't require the same amount of training that a novice motorcyclist will need.
 On average customers with motorcycle experience spend between £300 and £600 to obtain their full licence.

 *Please note: We will not compromise our training.
-We will always guide you to the most economical training package that suits both your needs and budget but never to the detriment of your safety, gaining your motorcycle licence at the first attempt and our reputation as the leading provider of motorcycle training in Derbyshire.
+We will always guide you to the most economical training package that suits both your needs and budget but never to the detriment of your safety, gaining your motorcycle licence at the first attempt and our reputation as one the leading providers of motorcycle training in the Midlands.

 It can take between 1 (intensive course) and 6 weeks depending on what training package you have chosen, how often you can commit to lessons, your ability (some people naturally take longer than others), the time of year (test dates can be further away in the summer months as this is the busiest time of year), passing first time (we have a first time pass rate of well over 90%) if you fail module 1 or 2 you will have to wait 3 or 10 days respectively for a re-test.